twolfson/listen-spawn/README.md

 # listen-spawn [![Build status](https://travis-ci.org/twolfson/listen-spawn.png)](https://travis-ci.org/twolfson/listen-spawn)

 Start a HTTP server which runs commands when pinged.

-This is **intended for development** use.
+This is **intended for development use only**.

 It was designed to allow for execution of semi-frequent commands (e.g. a blocking command, starting a browser).
 This is complimented by [text editor specific plugins][plugins] which make requests to the server.